williambnorton/darp/README.md

 scripts/ - configWG.bash - configures wireguard

 /etc/wireguard - in the docker is a mount of ~/wireguard in the host.
-Here holds the keys and configuration files for wireguard
+Here SINGLESTEPs the keys and configuration files for wireguard

 to start:
 run the docker